What 3 actors refused Oscars?

 A: While Marlon Brando, George C. Scott, and Woody Allen are among the most notable actors who turned down Oscars, there have been a few others who have declined the award for various reasons.
 However, such instances are rare and often make headlines due to the significance of the award.

 In conclusion, the decision to decline an Oscar is a bold move that challenges the traditional notions of success and recognition in the film industry.
-Marlon Brando, George C. Scott, and Woody Allen each had their reasons for refusing the prestigious award, leaving a lasting impact on the industry and sparking conversations about the nature of awards and representation in Hollywood.
+Marlon Brando, George C. Scott, and Woody Allen, each in their own way, have left a lasting impact on the industry and continue to be remembered for their exceptional talent and contributions.